madhu6519/ToDoList_Project.github.io/README.md

 ## Problem statement

 Create a simple Todo list with vanilla JS.
 Vanilla JS means no plugins, no libraries, nothing.
-## Features

-->A minimal design with HTML and CSS, it should look nice (no libraries, no frameworks).

-->A text box at the top to add a todo item to the list.
-Add button: when a user clicks on the button, add that todo item to the list.

-->A delete button to delete the todo item completely from the list.

-->A checkbox to check the item off the list. (checked item should stay in the list, with some differentiation from rest of the todo items)

-->Total number of tasks in the list.

 ## Languages Used